-To take advantage of these facilities, the Java EE component developer provides additional component-level and application-level metadata in the form of Java annotations and/or XML-based deployment descriptors.
+To take advantage of these facilities, the Java EE component developer provides additional component-level in the form of Java annotations and application-level metadata in the form of an XML descriptor.

 The services defined by this specification allow Java EE components to be bound to lifecycle contexts, to be injected, and to interact in a loosely coupled fashion by firing and observing events.
-Various kinds of objects are injectable, including EJB 3 session beans, JavaBeans and Java EE resources.
+Various kinds of objects are injectable, including EJB 3 session beans, managed beans and Java EE resources.
 We refer to these objects in general terms as beans and to instances of beans that are bound to contexts as contextual instances.
 Contextual instances may be injected into other objects by the dependency injection service.